New Air Travel Rules You Need to Know About

 - Consider packing items that are subject to increased scrutiny in your checked baggage

-- Minimize items that you wear to the airport such as bulky jewelry, scarves, accessories, and if you must wear them, place what you can in bins
+- Minimize items that you wear to the airport, such as bulky jewelry, scarves, and accessories, and if you must wear them, place what you can in bins

-And be sure to retrieve everything you placed in bins.
-Don’t miss these 40 secrets airline pilots won’t tell you.
+Of course, don’t forget to retrieve everything you placed in bins.
+Next, learn the 40 secrets airline pilots won’t tell you.